 Oakton, Virginia Estate Planning Lawyers

 Comprehensive estate planning in Oakton, Virginia, does not have to be difficult.
 In addition, you don’t want to leave your affairs intestate.
-When you turn to the attorneys at Hale Ball Carlson Baumgartner Murphy, PLC for help, you are gaining a team with extensive experience handling all aspects of estate law.
+When you turn to the attorneys at HALE BALL MURPHY, PLC Carlson Baumgartner Murphy, PLC for help, you are gaining a team with extensive experience handling all aspects of estate law, including estate debt settlement.
 Our Oakton estate planning lawyers can help you draft your first will and testament or update an existing one, guide you through intergenerational estate planning and asset preservation, and give you peace of mind knowing that your family is being cared for.
 Our attorneys can also assist clients in other areas of northern Virginia, including Fairfax and Annandale, and are equipped to handle any type of estate or trust (including non-traditional trusts like resulting and constructive trusts, and even pet trusts).
 Whether you need to create an estate or make sure an estate is completed and closed, we are here for you.

 Comprehensive Estate Planning In Oakton